Cleaning and Taking Care of a Reglazed Tub

 Congratulations to you and your husband for purchasing your first home.
 I am sure you are very excited!
 It’s great to hear that you have a “beautiful looking [reglazed] tub” in your en-suite bathroom.

 With a non-reglazed tub, you can practically clean it with any liquid “cleaning” substance out there that is made to be used in home kitchens and bathrooms.
 I would stay away from using straight bleach and I wouldn’t encourage using any powdered cleansers, as they are too abrasive for the surface.
-Using a powdered cleanser will over time scrape away the top steel wool or abrasive scrubbing sponges, as they will scrape off the enamel as well.
+Using a powdered cleanser will over time scrape away the enamel.
+Likewise, steel wool or abrasive scrubbing sponges, will scrape off the enamel as well.

 Here is a list of do’s and don’ts regarding the care of a reglazed tub: